Lady Rain works as a daytime stock trader and writes about crafts and hobbies. She likes travelling and making papercraft models.

 In The Beginning

-The existence of salted eggs dates back to many centuries ago in Asian countries like China, Vietnam, Philippines, and Thailand.
+The existence of salted eggs dates to many centuries ago in Asian countries like China, Vietnam, the Philippines, and Thailand.
 Salted eggs were probably a daily food among farmers and villagers where other foods were scarce and the people were poor.
 The only food they had to survive on in those days came from their own crops and farm animals.
 Preserved and salted foods were also common as they could be stored for a long time without refrigerators, which they didn't have back then.

 Salted Duck Eggs

 Duck eggs are often used in the making of salted eggs.
 The traditional way of making salted eggs is by covering the eggs in a salty mud paste and letting the eggs cure for many months.
 This method is still being used today.
 Other modern methods are also being used, and it could be one of the reasons why there are more and more inferior-quality salted eggs being sold out there.

 The Chinese make salted duck eggs by coating them with a thick paste made from charcoal, salt, water and then wrapping each egg in a plastic bag.
 The Filipinos use a mixture of clay, salt, and water to coat the duck eggs.
 The duck eggs are then cured for a few weeks before they are ready to be sold in the markets.

 It is easy to tell if a cooked salted egg is of good quality or inferior type.
 A good salted egg has a bright yellow yolk in the middle that is oozing with thick yellow liquid.
 A poor quality salted egg lacks the yellow colour in its yolk, sometimes it's not even pale yellow and is often too salty to be eaten.